 Richard III, USC School of Dramatic Arts (dir.
 Kathy Dunn-Muzingo)

-After graduation, Ventura sparked a signing war with some of the biggest agencies in Hollywood battling to represent the actor [Deadline exclusive].
+By the time he graduated, Kristian sparked a signing war with some of the biggest agencies in Hollywood battling to represent the actor [Deadline exclusive].
 His first credit began as a recurring role in 20th Fox’s Reboot with Keegan-Michael Key and Johnny Knoxville directed by Steve Levitan.
-Kristian’s feature film debut was as Dex, a high-functioning bulimic at an eating disorder facility in Me Little Me premiered at SXSW.
-Ventura then landed supporting roles in Lionsgates’ The Unbearable Weight of Massive Talent starring Nicolas Cage and Pedro Pascal, Hulu’s horror film Grimcutty, and HBO Max’s sci-fi feature Gray Matter.
-He then became the leading actor in the Paramount+ drama series School Spirits, starring alongside Peyton List.
+Ventura then landed roles in Lionsgates’ The Unbearable Weight of Massive Talent starring Nicolas Cage and Pedro Pascal, Hulu’s horror film Grimcutty, and HBO Max’s sci-fi feature Gray Matter.
+He then became the leading actor in the Paramount+ drama series School Spirits, starring alongside Peyton List, which was renewed for a third season.

 Kristian’s focus on transformational character work was highlighted in his performance of Richard III at the USC School of Dramatic Arts.
 Later he performed in Maxim Gorky’s Barbarians directed by Susan Angelo and Camino Real directed by Edgar Landa.